 There are many dog breeds that get along well with cats.
 However, no pet owner can be 100% sure if their cats and dogs will bond.
 So it is always important to slowly introduce the two in a neutral setting.
 Some small and large dog breeds are naturally good with cats; they form an instant bond with their feline companions.
 In general dog breeds like Greyhounds have a strong chase instinct; they will chase your cat, squirrels, hamsters and pretty much every small animal in their vicinity.
 So it won’t be wrong to say that they are one of the worst dog breeds for cats.
-Let us consider dog breeds for cat lovers as well as the breeds worst to adopt if you already have cats.
+Let us consider dog breeds for cat lovers as well as the worst breeds to adopt if you have cats.

 Worst dog breeds for cats

 Beagles have a tendency to chase cats and small animals.
 Unless your cat stands up to your Beagle, he will always bully her.
 It is best to introduce your beagle to your feline companion while he is still a puppy.
 This will increase the chances of them getting along.

 Predicting whether your Chi will get along well with your other house pets is always a matter of difficulty but some patterns have been observed.
 In general, most Chihuahuas get along well with other Chis than with other dog breeds or house pets.
 This breed, while having a low prey drive, is still known to chase cats.
 More often than not, your Chi will accept living with cats and dogs that they have been raised with from the very beginning.
 However, they will chase after cats and dogs that are not a part of their household.

 The Jack Russell Terrier breed is also known to chase cats unless the cat stands up to this little bully.
 Note that most terrier breeds just do not tolerate other pets – they will chase them, nip them and generally harass them.
 So do not buy or adopt terriers if you have a cat at home.